StudiousPillow/MinecraftHostOnOff/README.md

 # Todo

-Rename
-Simplify installation: Use better installation of forge minecraft server (https://www.curseforge.com/minecraft/mc-mods/forge-server-starter/download/5253323?)
-Simplify the crontab part and only quit if there is also no user connected API for other providers
+- API for other providers
+- rename credentials